MalakYahia24/cart-app/README.md

+# This project is for training react only throught learning!.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.